 The billet of Command Chaplain belongs to the Chaplain Corps of the U.S. Navy, and it requires the individual to be trained and certified in Joint Professional Military Education Phases I and II.
 In addition, the Command Chaplain must have a professional naval code in ethics.
 This additional educational requirement, which goes beyond what is required to be a military chaplain, enables the Command Chaplain to teach a military ethics elective to students of the Joint and Combined Warfighting School (JCWS), advice JCWS curriculum developers on the Foundations of Unified Action module on ethics, give an ethics lecture to students of the Joint Advanced Warfighting School (JAWS), and be the ethical and moral advisor to the Commandant of JFSC

-His past assignments include: BN Chaplain for 1st Battalion, 7th Marines at MAGTF Training Center, Twentynine Palms, California; Facilitator and Trainer for Chaplains Religious Enrichment Development Operation CREDO) Marine Corps West Detachment, MAGTF Training Center, Twentynine Palms, CA; Squadron Chaplain for Destroyer Squadron 23 at Naval Base San Diego, CA; Naval Postgraduate School (NPS) in Monterey, CA; Principal Assistant on USS Dwight D. Eisenhower (CVN 69) at Naval Station Norfolk, VA; and Director of CREDO Detachment Mid-Atlantic at the Naval Submarine Base New London in Groton, CT.
+Chaplain Statler has deployed four times, and his past assignments prior to coming to the Joint Forces Staff College (JFSC) include: 1st Battalion, 7th Marines at MAGTF Training Center, Twenty nine Palms, California; Chaplains Religious Enrichment Development Operation (CREDO) Marine Corps West, directing the detachment office at the MAGTF Training Center, Twenty nine Palms, CA; Destroyer Squadron 23 (the “Little Beavers”) at Naval Base San Diego, CA; Naval Postgraduate School (NPS) in Monterey, CA; USS Dwight D. Eisenhower (CVN 69) at Naval Station Norfolk, VA; and Director of CREDO Detachment Mid-Atlantic at the Naval Submarine Base New London in Groton, CT.

-He has deployed four times over his career (once with Marines, and three times at sea), earned his Joint Professional Military (JPME) Phase 1 and 2 certification, and was selected for the Navy’s Funded Graduate Education program in 2007, earning a naval professional code in ethics.
+While on active duty, Chaplain Statler earned his Joint Professional Military (JPME) Phase 1 certification in 2008 after being selected for the Navy’s Funded Graduate Education program in 2007, earning a naval professional code in ethics.
+He later earned his JPME Phase II certification just prior to becoming the command chaplain at JFSC.

 WEEKLY BIBLE STUDIES